rajnishsingh08/TuteDude_ass2/README.md

 ### Task 2

-- Calculates and prints the cumulative sum of numbers from 1 to 49.
+- Calculates and prints the sum of numbers from 1 to 50.

 ## How to Run